griffinolome/alx-zero_day/0x03-git/README.md

-This is the main directory of git projects
+This is the main directory of git projects from August 2023